Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 Left flapping in the breeze

-Dog owners baggin’ up the poo
+Dog owners bag up the poo

-Which is a good thing we agree
+A good thing we agree

-Though the next time you are passing through
+Though the next time we're passing through

-You’ll see it hanging in a tree
+It's hanging in a tree

 Plastic is fantastic